How To Defend Against Drunk Driving Charges

 Medical Conditions and Other Factors That Complicate Chemical Testing

-Not all humans are the same; medical or physical conditions can impact how we drive, perform sobriety tests, or score on chemical tests.
-Despite not drinking, you could fail tests or receive a score indicating a BAC above the legal limit.
+Not all humans are the same.
+Medical or physical conditions can impact how we drive, perform sobriety tests, or score on chemical tests.

-Some medications or acid reflux can be a defense for your breathalyzer test results.
-Medical conditions like diabetes, the keto diet, or medications can impact how your body metabolizes alcohol.
-This can result in a delayed BAC level.
-Your chemical test results would not accurately represent your BAC when operating your vehicle.
+Some medications, diets, or even acid reflux can impact breathalyzer test results.
+Medical conditions like diabetes can affect how your body metabolizes alcohol, resulting in a delayed BAC level.

 Blood testing is also subject to inaccuracies due to medical conditions.
-If you strictly follow a keto diet and achieve ketosis, your breath could have higher concentrations of auto-generated isopropyl.
-Breathalyzers could read this is alcohol on your breath.
-Other potential issues include lap band surgery recipients, partition ratio of blood to breath, and metabolism.
-These are all possible defenses because they use a generalized standard across all individuals.
-The problem is not everyone fits within the standard all of the time.
-When outside of the average standard, you can return inaccurate BAS results.
+If you follow a keto diet, your breath could have higher concentrations of auto-generated isopropyl.
+Breathalyzers could read this as alcohol on your breath.
+Other potential issues include lap band surgery, partition ratio of blood to breath, and metabolism.

 Reiff speaks about how even minor medical conditions can impact your results.
-“If you have any illness, if you have anxiety or stress, and even your gender can cause your internal heat to go higher than the average.
-The machine itself has a built-in [error range] of ±.01.
+“Illness, anxiety or stress, and even your gender can cause your internal heat to go higher than the average.
+The machine itself has a built-in error range of ±.01.
 Combine these factors, and you have the potential for an inaccurate result.”

 As Reiff notes, breathalyzers have a built-in error allowance range that can result in measurements that are slightly off.
 Your body chemistry can then increase this error range by impacting your test results.
 This can mean that your breathalyzer test reading could be inaccurate for your actual blood alcohol level.
 You could then face harsher criminal charges and punishment based on this inaccurate reading.